-- Pain and suffering, including emotional distress for those who suffered injuries in an accident or incident.
+- Pain and suffering, including emotional distress such as PTSD.

 - Emotional distress for those who lost a loved one in an accident or incident.

-- Loss of quality of life if your injuries caused long-term or permanent disabilities that require medication or the use of ambulatory aids for the rest of your life.
+- Loss of quality of life if your injuries cause long-term or permanent disabilities that require medication or the use of ambulatory aids for the rest of your life.

 - Loss of companionship if you can no longer enjoy or take part in family activities and events.

 - Loss of consortium if you can no longer have a physical relationship with your spouse.

 - Loss of use of a body part, such as a hand or foot.

 - Loss of use of a bodily function, such as your eyesight or bladder control.

 - Inconvenience if you have to hire someone to do the chores you usually do, such as lawn maintenance, house cleaning, grocery shopping, and home repair and maintenance.